 - Create engaging news pieces that capture the current moment around an issue and make research accessible to non-expert audiences, as well as human experiences of those trying to solve environmental, societal and economic issues via science.

-Both mentors and students, by co-developing a community values statement, will be expected to listen to and support each other throughout the Open Newsroom experience.
+Both mentors and students will be expected to listen to and support each other throughout the Open Newsroom experience.

 Meet the Team